A U.S. Grand Strategy for the Global Digital Economy

 The telegraph and telephone no more did away with the need for a Westphalian view than the Internet does now.

 An associated branch of this Internet exceptionalist view is that the United States and other democracies should be focused on challenging the so-called authoritarian Internet: the use of digital technologies to limit freedom.
-For example, Cohen and Fontaine warned, “In Zimbabwe, for instance, the Chinese AI company CloudWalk is helping develop a , giving the local government a powerful new tool for political control.”
+For example, Cohen and Fontaine warned, “In Zimbabwe, for instance, the Chinese AI company CloudWalk is helping develop a national facial recognition system, giving the local government a powerful new tool for political control.”

 But the Internet and associated technologies such as AI and facial recognition are no more authoritarian than technologies such as the guns and mainframe computers the Nazis used.
 Facial recognition systems, for example, can be bought in every nation, and most governments will eventually install them widely because of their significant benefits.
 The issue is not that some technologies are authoritarian.
 The issue is the rules under which they are used.
 Authoritarian nations will use technology for authoritarian purposes.
 Democratic nations will use them for legitimate and civil-liberty-protecting purposes.
 Moreover, history has shown that short of overthrowing these governments and installing democratic ones, the best that can be hoped for is diplomatic pressure to limit abuses.
 Telling an authoritarian dictator that Internet openness, as desirable as it is, is better for them is like telling a dictator that his nation is better off with democratic elections.
 And banning U.S. exports of technologies that might be misused does little or nothing to limit techno-authoritarianism, and hurts U.S. economic interests.